What is Electricity Congestion?

 Congestion Language in Contracts

-As you can see, congestion costs play a significant role in determining your overall costs of electricity.
+In summary, congestion costs may play a significant role in determining your overall costs of electricity.
 It requires research and market knowledge to know how to best approach congestion cost options when contracting.
 It is only one of many considerations in procurement that forms the TCAP position that effective energy purchasing is much, much more than requesting REP bids and comparing the price.

 Bill carefully tracks and reports market supply, pricing movements and trends to the membership and helps new members through the procurement process.